One Welfare: an innovative approach to resilient livestock farming

 The implemented initiative

-To develop and to validate through a co- innovation regional platform that values technology of process implemented together with farmers to increase production rates and to improve livestock system resilience in each country.
+To develop and validate, through a regional co-innovation platform, process-based technologies implemented together with farmers to increase production rates and to improve livestock system resilience in each country.

 The technological solution

-The co-innovation platform enabled the identification and prioritization of GLP-AW through a co-participatory methodology based on intercultural social technology, articulated with local production indicators.
-In Argentina, producers in the north prioritized key practices such as strategic forage use, calf welfare, chute management, and the application of sanitary treatments, while in the Mapuche community, they prioritized improving practices such as branding, shearing, and reproductive services.
-Potential demonstration units with the potential for scaling up were also identified.
-In Colombia, nematode control and heat stress and pain management were prioritized, and action plans were generated for potential demonstration units.
-In Chile, a participatory assessment defined an innovation roadmap that addressed milk disposal with antibiotics and the welfare of working oxen, integrating these challenges into the One Welfare approach and its link to the SDGs.
+The regional co-innovation platform made it possible to identify and prioritize Good Livestock Practices with a focus on Animal Welfare (GLP-AW) through a co-participatory methodology based on intercultural social technology, linked to local production indicators.
+In Argentina, cattle producers in the northeast prioritized the strategic use of forage, calf welfare, herd management, and health treatments, while in Patagonia, Mapuche communities prioritized improvements in identification marking, shearing, and reproductive management.
+In Colombia, key practices included pre-calving shearing, hoof health, and parasite control in the highlands, and heat stress management, pain control, and silvopastoral systems in the plains.
+In Chile, a participatory assessment defined a roadmap to address challenges in dairy farming and the welfare of working oxen, integrating these into the One Welfare approach and the SDGs.

 Capacity development is essential for improving animal welfare in practice, enabling farmers and communities to enhance productivity, reduce stress and disease, and improve livelihoods.